UK energy, how it works and why we have a problem.

 Finally there’s a myriad of “suppliers”.
 Since privatisation there’s no longer just one local supplier like British Gas, or Midlands Electricity Board, but now they all compete with each other.
 Some bright spark thought this was competition and must be good and would thus reduce prices.
 Those were the days.

-My personal experiences of privatisations reminds intensely of a piece of analysis at old BT the conclusion of which was that BT does have one great strength, its good at billing.
-The structuring afterwards was based largely on that conclusion I’m told.
-The same conclusion was used to drive the privatisation of the likes of YE, MEB which I also had a part in and was passed around the privatisations industry as is so often the case.
+My personal experiences of privatisations reminds intensely of a piece of analysis at old BT, the conclusion of which was that BT does have one great strength, it’s good at billing.
+The re-structuring afterwards was based largely on that conclusion I’m told.
+The same conclusion was used to drive the privatisation of the likes of YE and MEB which I also played a part in and was passed around the privatisations industry as is so often the case.

 Some will argue with that analogy above because the system is complicated.
 Well yes it is.